Nick Mullens: 2018 season

 On September 1, 2018, Mullens was waived by the 49ers and was signed to the practice squad the next day.
-On September 26, 2018, the 49ers promoted Mullens to their active roster after starting quarterback Jimmy Garoppolo tore his ACL and was placed on injured reserve for the rest of the season.
+On September 26, the 49ers promoted Mullens to their active roster after starting quarterback Jimmy Garoppolo tore his ACL and was placed on injured reserve for the rest of the season.
 The terms of his new contract were for two years and $1.05 million.

 On November 1, 2018, Mullens was named the starter for the 49ers' Week 9 game against the Oakland Raiders on Thursday Night Football after Beathard suffered a wrist injury in the previous game against the Arizona Cardinals.
 Mullens finished his NFL debut and first NFL start completing 16 of 22 pass attempts for 262 yards and three touchdowns as the 49ers won 34–3.
 His passer rating of 151.9 was the highest since 1970 for a quarterback with at least 20 passing attempts in a debut.
 Mullens was also the first player in 49ers history to throw three touchdowns in his first game for the team.
 He completed a 24-yard touchdown pass to wide receiver Pierre Garçon in the first quarter to mark his first NFL touchdown.
 The following week against the New York Giants, Mullens threw for 250 yards, one touchdown, and was intercepted twice by linebacker B.J.
 Goodson as the 49ers lost by a score of 27–23 on Monday Night Football.
 Mullens made his first road start during Week 12.
-Facing the Tampa Bay Buccaneers, he threw for 221 yards, one touchdown, and two interceptions as the 49ers lost by a score of 27–9.
-During Week 13 against the Seattle Seahawks, Mullens finished with a career-high 414 passing yards, two touchdowns, and an interception as the 49ers lost by a score of 43–16.
-In Week 14 against the Denver Broncos, he passed for 332 yards, two touchdowns, and an interception as the 49ers won by a score of 20–14.
-In Week 15, Mullens threw for 275 yards and a touchdown to help the 49ers defeat the Seahawks in overtime by a score of 26–23, marking the first time the 49ers beat the Seahawks since 2013.
-In the regular-season finale against the Los Angeles Rams, he finished with 282 passing yards, three touchdowns, and three interceptions in the 48–32 loss.
+Facing the Tampa Bay Buccaneers, he threw for 221 yards, a touchdown, and two interceptions in the 27–9 loss.

+During a Week 13 43–16 road loss to the Seattle Seahawks, Mullens finished with a career-high 414 passing yards, two touchdowns, and an interception.
+In the next game against the Denver Broncos, he threw for 332 yards, two touchdowns, and an interception during the 20–14 victory.
+The following week, Mullens threw for 275 yards and a touchdown to help the 49ers defeat the Seahawks in overtime by a score of 26–23, marking the first time the 49ers beat the Seahawks since 2013.
+In the regular-season finale against the Los Angeles Rams, he finished with 282 passing yards, three touchdowns, and three interceptions during the 48–32 road loss.

-Mullens finished the 2018 season with 2,277 passing yards, 13 touchdowns, and ten interceptions.
+Mullens finished the 2018 season with 2,277 passing yards, 13 touchdowns, and 10 interceptions in eight games and starts.